I'm sure I'm not the only one that sees or knows this -- the power of ice cream in Alzheimer's care.

 Back then, my feelings were hurt.
 How could they believe such a thing -- that I was starving my mother.

-It use to make me uptight when my mother said things that were clearly untrue.
+In the beginning, I would get uptight when my mother said things that were clearly untrue.
 Even when she told people she was a healthy old broad and never took a pill (medicine) in her life.
-Every time she does this the listener believes her.
+Every time she did this the listener believed her.
 Even now.

 Which bring us back to ice cream.
 My mother loves ice cream.